bureado/awesome-software-supply-chain-security/README.md

 * [JupiterOne/secops-automation-examples: Examples on how to maintain security/compliance as code and to automate SecOps using the JupiterOne platform.](https://github.com/JupiterOne/secops-automation-examples)
   * [How We Generate a Software Bill of Materials (SBOM) with CycloneDX](https://try.jupiterone.com/how-we-generate-a-software-bill-of-materials-sbom-with-cyclonedx)
 * [Securing CICD pipelines with StackRox / RHACS and Sigstore](https://rcarrata.com/kubernetes/sign-images-acs-1/)
+* Watch: [Do you trust your package manager?](https://www.youtube.com/watch?app=desktop&v=VfBShgNnQt4&feature=youtu.be) at Security Fest 2022

 ### Supply chain beyond libraries